inneon/hexagonal-todo/blogPosts/instability.md

 - The Zone of Pain (in red above).
 These modules are not very abstract (they have mainly concrete classes), and have low instability (they are relied on by a lot).
 Changes in these modules can have affects on many other modules and be painful to change.

 ## This repository and its metrics

+To test the hypothesis I cam up with the simplest repo I could: a Todo-App hosted in Express and with Persistence (in the loosest sense of the word) handled in memory with an associative map.
+The application is not yet even complete, but I think this should at least give an indication.

 This mono-repo uses a Ports and Adaptors style, and the modules that I will be concerned with are the main projects that make it up.
 They are: